 Her point was to underscore the importance of these two titles/positions — and also to offer a slight dig at those companies that think hiring a copywriter is enough for a content strategy.
-(As a long-time B2B marketing project manager, I can vouch for the fact that her point is spot on: hiring a writer is a start of content campaign — and only a start).
+(As a long-time B2B marketing project manager, I can vouch for the fact that her point is spot on: hiring a writer is a good start to a content campaign — but only a start).

 What I really loved about her post, though, was that she emphasized the role of a “brand journalist.”
 She gives credit to Larry Light, former interim CMO for McDonald’s, with inventing the term.

 For those unfamiliar with the term, the idea is to hire someone who is well-versed in the art of reportage and who views “markety” language as pure poison.
 Usually this means a journalist — or someone with a healthy journalism background.
 The main point is to get someone who can weave a story together; who can weave a narrative together and make it sing.

 I think the trends in content marketing — and all marketing in general — are paving the way for more -integrated storytelling across all types of marketing.
 I also think that setting the proper “tone” of corporate communications has never been more important.
 The right tone matters more than ever, and “traditional” business communications are in more danger of alienating readers than ever before.